Assistant Professor of Nutrition and Human Development

 Falbe J, Madsen KA.
 Growing Momentum for Sugar-Sweetened Beverage Campaigns and Policies: Costs and Considerations.
 American Journal of Public Health.
 June 2017;107(6):835-838.

-Franckle RL, Falbe J, Gortmaker S, Barrett JL, Giles C, Ganter C, Blaine RE, Buszkiewicz J, Taveras EM, Kwass J, Land T, Davison KK.
-Student obesity prevalence and behavioral outcomes for the Massachusetts Childhood Obesity Research Demonstration Project.Obesity.
-In press, 2017.
+Franckle RL, Falbe J, Gortmaker S, Barrett JL, Giles C, Ganter C, Blaine RE, Buszkiewicz J, Taveras EM, Kwass JA, Land T, Davison KK.
+Student obesity prevalence and behavioral outcomes for the massachusetts childhood obesity research demonstration project.
+Obesity (Silver Spring).
+2017 Jul;25(7):1175-1182.

 Blaine RE, Franckle RL, Ganter C, Falbe J, Giles C, Criss S, Kwass J, Land T, Gortmaker SL, Chuang E, Davison KK, and the MA-CORD study group.
 Using school staff to implement a childhood obesity prevention intervention in low-income school districts: a mixed methods process evaluation from the Massachusetts Childhood Obesity Research Demonstration (MA-CORD), 2012-14.
 Preventing Chronic Disease.
 2017;14:E03